-While Brussels sprouts seem more like a fall or winter vegetable, I love eating them all year round.
-I’ve noticed lately that they are on plenty of restaurant menus and are all the rage in food magazines.
-A few weeks ago we even ordered them off a happy hour menu.
+A few weeks ago I even ordered them off a happy hour menu.
 They were crispy and coated with a coriander yogurt sauce.
 Sitting right next to a martini, they were heavenly.
 Now who ever would have thought?

 I roast a big pan and then love to use them in salads.
-Last night my dinner consisted of a big salad with warm roasted Brussels sprouts, grilled chicken, cranberries, shredded carrots, blue cheese, sunflower seeds and a drizzle of raspberry vinaigrette.
-Doesn’t that sound delicious?
+Last night my dinner consisted of a big Greek Chicken Salad topped with warm roasted Brussels sprouts.
+Doesn't that sound delicious?

-So to make this hearty vegetable, all you need is some olive oil, salt and pepper.
+To make this hearty vegetable, all you need is some olive oil, brussels sprouts and seasonings.
 I like to spice things up sometimes and add garlic or onion powder, fresh herbs or even a drizzle of balsamic vinegar.
 I then roast them until they are tender and the outside leaves are crispy.

 I beg you to try a pan of these.
-They are not the Brussel sprouts of the past where they were boiled until mushy and all oms made their kids eat them.
-No, these are the new trendy Brussel sprouts.
-I promise you’ll love them.
+They are not the soggy vegetable of the past where they were boiled until mushy and all moms made their kids eat them.
+No, these are the new trendy ones.
+I promise you'll love them.

 - ½ teaspoon black pepper